kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 decrypts a frame successfully and then fails to decode it.
 One undecodable value aggregates into a `StatusReasonStoreReadError` for a whole LIST prefix and tears down watches, which for the watch-cache reflector removes cached serving for that resource.
 The effect is an outage rather than a degradation.
-Mitigations: writing a frame is never reachable by default at any stage, requiring both the gate and a configuration file that names a resource, so no cluster acquires frames without a deliberate operator action; and the only sound pre-downgrade procedure is a completed storage version migration per compressed resource, because no read-derived metric can prove that no compressed value remains, since a cold object is never read and so never observed.
+Mitigations: writing a frame is never reachable by default at any stage, requiring a configuration file that names a resource, so no cluster acquires frames without a deliberate operator action;
+and the only sound pre-downgrade procedure is a completed storage version migration per compressed resource, because no read-derived metric can prove that no compressed value remains, since a cold object is never read and so never observed.
 See [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy).